rspamd/rspamd.com/doc/modules/fuzzy_check.md

 - `symbol`: default symbol to insert (if no flags matches)
 - `min_length`: minimum length of text parts in words to perform fuzzy check (default - check all text parts)
-- `min_bytes`: minimum lenght of attachements and images in bytes to check them in fuzzy storage
+- `min_bytes`: minimum length of attachements and images in bytes to check them in fuzzy storage
 - `whitelist`: IP list to skip all fuzzy checks
 - `timeout`: timeout for reply waiting